 When making these significant decisions, make sure you understand and document the trade-offs you are making.
 Consult with team members and stakeholders to align the team’s assumptions about what the test suite is responsible for and what the primary areas of focus should be.

 From an operational security standpoint, your CI/CD system represents some of the most critical infrastructure to protect.
-Since the CI/CD system has complete access to your codebase and credentials to deploy in various environments, it is essential to secure it to safeguard internal data and guarantee the integrity of your site or product.
+Since the CI/CD system has complete access to your codebase and credentials to deploy in various environments, it is essential to secure it.
 Due to its high value as a target, it is important to isolate and lock down your CI/CD as much as possible.

 CI/CD systems should be deployed to internal, protected networks, unexposed to outside parties.
 Setting up VPNs or other network access control technology is recommended to ensure that only authenticated operators are able to access your system.
 Depending on the complexity of your network topology, your CI/CD system may need to access several different networks to deploy code to different environments.
 If not properly secured or isolated, attackers that gain access to one environment may be able to island hop, a technique used to expand access by taking advantage of more lenient internal networking rules, to gain access to other environments through weaknesses in your CI/CD servers.